prithmanickam/Skill-Topia---Multiplayer-Role-playing-Game/README.md

 - Use `Arrow keys` to move, press `Enter` to attack the zombie, `Spacebar` to jump, `n` to begin the next wave, and `ESC` to quit the minigame.

 ## Installation
-- need to install the libraries: pygame, tkinter, importlib
+- Need to install the libraries: pygame, tkinter, importlib
 - cmd command: `pip install `[name of library]

-## Assets used
+## Assets
-- All graphical assets are created by myself.
+- All graphical assets are created by myself using  the pixel art editor https://www.piskelapp.com/, and Adobe Photoshop 2021
 - Menu music:
 timebeing by airtone (c) copyright 2021
 Licensed under a Creative Commons Attribution Noncommercial  (3.0) license.